 Slow travel is always better than fast travel.

-Being a traveler instead of a tourist earns you the right to confidently tell your travel tales because you truly experienced the country and made lasting memories.
+Being a traveler instead of a tourist earns you the right to confidently tell your travel tales, because you truly experienced the real country itself, living like a local.

 Quality > quantity